soyuka/tmux-current-pane-hostname/README.md

 # Tmux current pane hostname/user

-Tmux plugin that enables displaying hostname and user of the current pane in your status bar.
+Tmux plugin that enables displaying hostname and user of the current pane in your status bar or pane border.

 > [!IMPORTANT]
 > Replaces the `#H` default format variable